jonrau1/ElectricEye/docs/new_checks/DEVELOPER_GUIDE.md

 ### Formatting Findings

 Findings will be formatted for AWS Security Hub, [ASSF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
 Look to other auditors findings format for more specifics on ElectricEye formatting.
-Parts that will stay consistent across checks are: `SchemaVersion`, `ProductArn`, `AwsAccountId`, `FirstObservedAt`, `CreatedAt`, `UpdatedAt`, `ProductFields.ProductName` (ElectricEye), and the `Resources` array.
-Example finding formatting from Amazon_EC2_Auditor's IMDSv2 Check:
+Parts that will stay consistent across checks are: `SchemaVersion`, `ProductArn`, `AwsAccountId`, `FirstObservedAt`, `CreatedAt`, `UpdatedAt`, `ProductFields`, and the `Resources` array.
+Example finding formatting from `Amazon_EC2_Auditor` IMDSv2 Check:

 ```python